tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Combining Traits

-A principal reason I find myself reaching for traits over inheritance is the ability to combine traits when creating new factories.
+One of the main reasons I find myself reaching for traits over inheritance is the ability to combine traits when creating new factories.

 To try out combining traits, imagine that we need to support searching for a camera by any of its attributes.
 Starting with a single attribute, we can use our existing trait for `frame_size` and write a test like the following.